Threkork/Kovi/README.md

 A OneBot V11 bot plugin framework developed in Rust.

+More documentation can be found in the [Kovi Doc](https://www.threkork.me/kovi-doc/).

 The project is currently in beta.

 More features will be added in future updates.